-Try to eat more fresh fruits and vegetables because of the rich properties of water and fibre.
+Try to eat more fresh fruits and vegetables because of the rich properties of water and fiber.
 They are likely to stay in your intestines for a longer time than other foods and can reduce thirst as well.
 They keep you healthy during Ramadan.

 3. Drink Fresh Fruit Juices

-Opt for fresh juices instead of the artificial sweeteners.
+Opt for fresh juices instead of artificial sweeteners.
 They help you stay hydrated for a longer span of time.

 4. Cold Showers